-(GALILEO Interconnected Libraries), and the LYRASIS network.
+(GALILEO Interconnected Libraries), CRL (Center for Research Libraries), and the LYRASIS network.
 Collection development efforts take into account the agreements and responsibilities associated with these memberships.

 Access to resources not permanently owned or licensed by the KSU Library System may also be provided through Interlibrary Loan, direct electronic access, print or electronic document delivery, or the GALILEO Universal Borrowing system.